-It is possible to use Tools on the manufacturer’s websites to configure custom Glass Types and import these into FenestraPro for Revit.
+It is possible to use Tools on the manufacturer’s websites to configure custom Glass Types and import these into FenestraPro.

 Buttons are available on each website to send this data to your online FenestraPro Account area.
-The custom Glass may then be viewed under My Glasses.
+The custom Glass may then be viewed under Switch to Custom List.

-Once the new assembly has been added here, it will also appear in the Revit application.
+Once the new assembly has been imported to your online FenestraPro Account, it will also appear in the Revit application.

 TO CONFIGURE AND IMPORT THE GLASS ASSEMBLY